sidecus/zyin.intentbot/README.md

-# Motivation: Simple bot made simple
+# Build simple bots in a simple way
-Zyin.IntentBot is an Asp.Net Core 2 extension library for Botframework V4 to help you build "simple" bots in a simple way.
+zyin.intentbot is an Asp.Net Core 2 extension library for Botframework V4 to help you build "simple" bots in a simple way.

 A "simple bot" can be any bot which:
 - Takes a user intent and gives back an answer, or takes an action for the user